 Once again, this year’s E3 takes place in Los Angeles, at the LA Convention Center, opening its doors at noon on June 13 and run every day until June 15.
 Each day will have many hours of programming and information available to those who are lucky to attend the show.

-However, the biggest press conferences will be held on the Sunday and Monday before the show starts.
-Sony, Xbox, Bethesda and Ubisoft hold major press events, while Electronic Arts are off site doing a brief highlights keynote.
+However, the biggest press conferences will be held on Sunday and Monday before the show starts.
+Sony, Xbox, Bethesda, and Ubisoft hold major press events, while Electronic Arts are off-site doing a brief highlights keynote.